samuelbondo/portfolio-site/README.md

 # portfolio-site

-A clean, modern personal portfolio website with **HTML, CSS, JavaScript**, and **PHP** for backend functionality.
+A clean, modern personal portfolio website built with **HTML, CSS, JavaScript**, and **PHP** for backend functionality.

-Includes login and contact form handling using PHP.
-Fully responsive and mobile-friendly.
+Includes a working contact form and a simple PHP login system with default credentials.

-## Demo

-Since this project uses PHP, you need a local server to run it (XAMPP, WAMP, MAMP, or LAMP).

 ---

+## Demo Login Details

+To access the login-protected page, use:

+**Username:** admin
+**Password:** Admin123

+You can change these credentials inside `login.php`.

+---

 ## Features

+- Fully responsive design
-- Responsive navigation bar with mobile hamburger menu
+- Clean navigation with mobile hamburger menu
-- Hero section with profile image and introduction
+- Hero section with profile image
-- About me section with personal info
-- Core values and philosophy
-- Education and work experience
-- Contact form (PHP backend)
+- Full About page (personal story, values, education, work)
-- Login page (PHP backend)
+- PHP-powered Login page
-- Footer with social links
+- PHP-powered Contact form
+- Organized and editable folder structure
+- Ready for customization
+- Beginner-friendly code

 ---

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript
+- PHP (backend)
+- Optional: MySQL (if you enable database login later)

+---

 ## Requirements

+Make sure you have:

-- PHP 7+
+- PHP 7 or higher
-- MySQL (optional, if login uses database)
-- Local server software: XAMPP, WAMP, MAMP, or LAMP
+- Local server environment:
+  - XAMPP
+  - WAMP
+  - MAMP
+  - LAMP

+Because this project contains PHP, it **cannot run on GitHub Pages**.
+You must run it on a local or live server.

 ---

-## How to Run Locally
+## How to Run the Project Locally

 1. **Clone the repository**
 ```bash